The Energy Regulation and Markets Review: China

 According to Measures for the Administration of Natural Gas Pipeline Transportation Prices (for Trial Implementation) (2016) and Measures for the Supervision and Review of Natural Gas Pipeline Transportation Pricing Costs (for Trial Implementation) (2016), inter-provincial pipeline transportation tariffs are regulated by the NDRC on the basis of 'allowed cost plus reasonable profits'.
 The NDRC completed the costs assessment of 13 interprovincial pipeline systems in August 2017 and published reduced tariffs effective from September 2017.
 These tariffs were adjusted in March 2019 to reflect the reduced rates of value added tax.
 Intra-province pipeline transportation tariffs are regulated by local development and reform commissions and are reported to the NDRC annually.

 Power transmission prices are regulated by the government.
-The Measures for Transmission and Distribution Prices of the Provincial Network and the Measures for Transmission and Distribution Prices of the Regional Network issued in early 2020 improved and clarified pricing mechanisms in power transmission and distribution.
+The Measures for Transmission and Distribution Prices of the Provincial Network and the Measures for Transmission Prices of the Regional Network issued in early 2020 improved and clarified pricing mechanisms in power transmission and distribution.
 Different tranches of transmission prices were established and approved for different types of users (including large industrial users, general industrial and commercial users, other users, residential users and agricultural users) and different voltage levels of power transmission.

 iv Security and technology restrictions